-- Google Search results (because the first one listed put the phrase in bold print as part of the first result, and showed the verse reference), and a page from BibleGateway showing the entire verse in context.
+- Evidence: It’s not enough to tell USPTO the verse reference.
+They need to SEE proof that the verse is in the Bible, Koran, or whatever.
+For WITH GOD ALL THINGS ARE POSSIBLE, I submitted the Google Search results (because the first one listed put the phrase in bold print as part of the first result, and showed the verse reference), and a page from BibleGateway showing the entire verse in context.
 (NOTE: I printed these PDFs using Fireshot, in incognito mode.
 If you forget to use incognito, you should edit the file before uploading to remove any personally identifying information.
 Also, be sure the PDF includes the URL & date of capture.
-Fireshot adds this automagically.) : It’s not enough to tell USPTO the verse reference.
-They need to SEE proof that the verse is in the Bible, Koran, or whatever.
-For WITH GOD ALL THINGS ARE POSSIBLE, I submitted the
+Fireshot adds this automagically.)

-- More part 1 and part 2 to keep the file size under 30 MB per USPTO’s requirements).
-(NOTE: If the Legal Basis was “Widely Used Message, TMEP 1202.04(b)” as in Dave Cadoff’s excellent example here, this would be inadequate for a post-publication Letter of Protest.
-Dave’s method works well early in the process, which is where anyone fighting frivolous trademarks should concentrate their efforts.
-But sometimes, as in this one, things get farther along before the application is discovered. : Just for good measure, I included the Google Shopping results (splitting them into
+- More Evidence: Just for good measure, I included the Google Shopping results (splitting them into part 1 and part 2 to keep the file size under 30 MB per USPTO’s requirements).
+(NOTE: If the Legal Basis was “Widely Used Message, TMEP 1202.04(b)” as in Dave Cadoff’s excellent example here, this evidence would be inadequate for a post-publication Letter of Protest.
+Dave’s method works well early in the process, which is where anyone fighting questionable trademarks should concentrate their efforts.
+But sometimes, as in this one, things get farther along before the application is discovered.

 - To see a redacted USPTO receipt for filing (to double-check how to complete the form), click here.

 Will It Work?